department-of-veterans-affairs/vets-website/content/pages/healthcare/eligibility.md

 #### Enhanced Eligibility Status

-You may qualify for enhanced eligibility status (meaning you'll be placed in a higher priority group, which makes you more likely to get benefits) if at least 1 of these applies to you:
+You may qualify for enhanced eligibility status (meaning you'll be placed in a higher priority group, which makes you more likely to get benefits) if at least one of these applies to you:

 - You receive financial compensation (payments) from VA for a service-connected disability
 - You were discharged for a disability resulting from something that happened to you in the line of duty